 We call on the ABA and this subcommittee to ensure that all future television advertisements on BAD-DRUGs include: 1) disclaimers—in legible print and verbally communicated—that patients should never go off prescribed medications without speaking with their health care provider; 2) the prescribed use of the medication (in this case, for stroke prevention in people with AFib); and 3) facts regarding the rate of adverse events.
 Any ads that fail to follow these requirements should be enjoined from future airings by the FTC or appropriate state regulatory body.

-Peschin’s complete written statement for the Congressional Record can be seen here.
+Peschin’s complete written statement for the Congressional Record can be viewed in the attachment below.